Why Google Trends is one of the best product research & eCommerce tools

 fashion-comparisons

-For instance, here are the results for “loafers”, which provide a number of other product opportunities to explore once we're done with loafers.
+For instance, here are the results for “loafers”, which provide a number of other product opportunities to explore once done with loafers.

 loafers-related-trends